Written by Jane Appleyard,

 Why don’t we do them?
 I think we see them as a chore and something to prevent us becoming ‘leaky old ladies’.
 We don’t associate doing these exercises with our femininity and sexuality.

-– First few days.
-Your pelvic floor area is bruised and sore possibly with a few stitches in place.
+- The first few days: your pelvic floor area is bruised and sore possibly with a few stitches in place.
 Try and gently tighten your pelvic floor muscles whilst sitting or lying.

 6 contractions 3-4 times a day is enough to help reduce swelling.
 It may be difficult for your brain to even be able to ‘find’ these muscles!
 Just keep trying.